I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

-Wix, Squarespace, and WordPress are some of the biggest names in the website builder industry.
-But which platform is the best when we review them side-by-side?
-Following our 2024 research, Wix is the best website builder overall.
+Wix, Squarespace, and WordPress are some of the biggest website builders to compare.
+But which platform is the best when I review them side-by-side?
+Following our research, Wix is the best website builder overall.
 It offers unbeatable features, including automated marketing tools and memberships, making it ideal for businesses looking to get online.

 Squarespace is another strong option with its easy-to-use editor and stylish designs, while WordPress caters more to users looking to share and publish a high volume of content.